Soft/enum-kinds/enum-kinds/README.md

 [![Latest Version](https://img.shields.io/crates/v/enum-kinds.svg)](https://crates.io/crates/enum-kinds)
 [![Rust Documentation](https://img.shields.io/badge/api-rustdoc-blue.svg)](https://docs.rs/enum-kinds)

 Custom derive for generating enums with matching variants but without any of the data.

-In other words, `enum-kinds` automatically generates `enum`s that have the same set of variants as the original `enum`, but with all the embedded data stripped away (that is, all the variants of the newly generated enum are unit variants).
-Additionally, `enum-kinds` implements `From` trait for going form the original enum to the unit variant version.
+In other words, `enum-kinds` automatically generates enums that have the same set of variants as the original enum, but with all the embedded data stripped away (that is, all the variants of the newly generated enum are unit variants).
+Additionally, `enum-kinds` implements `From` trait for going from the original enum to the unit variant version.

 The crate is compatible with stable Rust releases.
-This crate replaces earlier enum_kinds_macros and enum_kinds_traits crates.
+This crate replaces earlier `enum_kinds_macros` and `enum_kinds_traits` crates.

 # Example